zainshafiq/zainshafiq/README.md

 #### • Experienced in a front end architecture to support user interface concepts in a clientbased micro services project involving software tools such as ReactJS, Node and Python.
 #### • Familiarity with No-SQL databases through Google Firebase, agile development process and version control.
-#### • Taking charge in preparing UAT Testing with the supervision from my direct supervisor and senior developers before deployment of code to production.
+#### • Taking charge in preparing UAT Test Cases.
+#### • Conducting initial tests with direct supervisor and senior developers before deployment of code to production.
 #### • Code debugging, lo-fi and hi-fi protoyping and documentation.
 #### • Currently indulging with Jest and Selenium Webdriver testing functionality.